-Career influencers worth their salt meanwhile acknowledge that life is not all sunshine and rainbows.
+Career influencers are worth their salt meanwhile acknowledging that life is not all sunshine and rainbows.
 They’re more than just a fad and deliver genuine value to their followers through insightful content and actionable advice.
 In most cases, they’re speaking from experience when they’re talking about their pitfalls.

 And you know it’s genuine because it doesn’t sound like a cliche superhero backstory.